-Why settle for soggy, pre-cooked and pre-picked crab when you can prepare it fresh?
-Here are the basic tips you need to host your own crab feed.
+Why settle for soggy, pre-cooked and pre-picked Dungeness crab when you can prepare it fresh?
+Here are the basic tips you need to host your own crab feed, or make a perfect crab dinner for yourself.

 1) Go crabbing.
 Get your fishing license and set out some crab traps!
 If you've got a boat, or a friend with a boat, this should be easy.
 If not, consider getting a free boat.